• Skip to primary navigation

 Jamaican Jerk Chicken Recipe

-This Jamaican jerk chicken recipe is loaded with Caribbean flavor, with a spicy Scotch bonnet marinade, char grilled or baked, so easy to make!
+This Jamaican jerk chicken recipe is loaded with Caribbean flavor, with a spicy Scotch bonnet marinade, perfect for grilling or baking, a family favorite and easy to make!

 Jamaican Jerk Chicken Recipe